 LTI Metrology, near Philadelphia PA (USA), offers a complete package of services for your hardness testing equipment:

-- On-site calibration at your facility in the mid-Atlantic area
+- On-site calibration at your facility in PA, NJ, DE and beyond

 - Preventative maintenance and repair services

 - New indenters, blocks and hardness testers from our suppliers

 Expertise to Calibrate Most Hardness Testers